ericcornelissen/eslint-plugin-top/CONTRIBUTING.md

 #### Building

-The TypeScript source code of this project is converted and bundled into a single JavaScript file using [rollup.js] when the plugin is published to npm.
+The TypeScript source code of this project is converted to JavaScript for when the plugin is published to npm.
 You can do this locally by running:

 ```shell
 npm run build
 ```

-This will create a file called `index.js`.
-Note that this file ignored by git.
+This will create a directory called `dist` (note that this ignored by git).

 [@eslint/json]: https://www.npmjs.com/package/@eslint/json
 [@eslint/markdown]: https://www.npmjs.com/package/@eslint/markdown